 To do so, you need to understand that you need to just write every day and not necessarily create a masterpiece every day.

-🌟Here are few things that can help you get into the habit of writing every day:
+🌟Here are a few things that can help you get into the habit of writing every day:

 - Accept that writer’s block is a myth.

-- Do not fall into the pressure of creating a masterpiece every day.
+- Do not fall under the pressure of creating a masterpiece every day.
 Just write.

 - Have a fixed time to put words into paper.
 Make it part of your routine, make it religious.